I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Where would I take the Helinox Chair Zero?

 Some may question if a chair is really necessary on a backpacking trip.
 Well, it depends.
-For ultralight freaks 500 grams might be too much.
+For ultralight freaks, 500 grams might be too much.

 Personally, I don’t mind carrying more gear with me if I can get comfort in exchange.
-But the comfort / weight ratio must be reasonable.
+But the comfort/weight ratio must be reasonable.

 I could see such a chair perfectly on my packrafting trips.
 The advantage of packrafting is that you don’t have to carry the gear.
-I have an Alpacka Raft Gnarwhal and I can easily throw in all kind of gear into the cargo fly.
+I have an Alpacka Raft Gnarwhal and I can easily throw in all kinds of gear into the cargo fly.